anukiancu/anukiancu.github.io/_posts/2021-10-22-LODtool-docuentation.md

 The LOD Validating Tool uses UE4's built in `Output Log` to display data to its user.
 Opening it should be as easy as navigating to `Window>Developer Tools>Output Log`.
 Make sure you `right click>Clear Log` before you run the tool, in order to see its output more clearly.

 ## Opening the UI
-First of all, make sure your project has the **Python Editor Script Plugin** enabled.
-As for the project that I shipped it with for university, the tool is located in the `Scripts` folder (within the Shader Museum project), and it is named `WBP_LODtool`.
+First of all, make sure your project has the **Python Editor Script Plugin** and **Editor Scripting Utilities** plugin enabled.
+As for the project that I shipped it with for university, it already has those two set up.
+The tool is located in the `Scripts` folder (within the Shader Museum project), and it is named `WBP_LODtool`.
 To run it, you need to right click it and select the first option at the top, `Run Editor Utility Widget`.
 This will then open this UI.

 ![](/uploads/UI2.JPG)